Female Great Crested Newt at Lordship Farm pond

 One look in our pond and you’ll see why this species is worth protecting.
 Adults are 8–15cm long; males in breeding garb look more like little dragons than anything else in Europe.
 We can watch females laying eggs on pond plants and, if patient, feed them by hand.
 It really is like having a mini aquatic Jurassic Park in your back garden.

-We have seen the colony grow dramatically in our thirty-plus years here, helped by organic gardening and a wildlife-first philosophy.
-Cottered hosts one of only two viable GCN colonies remaining in Hertfordshire — the other being at Berkhamsted Castle Moat.
+We have seen the colony grow dramatically in our thirty-plus years here, helped by organic gardening, many wild areas and a wildlife-first philosophy.
+Cottered hosts one of only two viable GCN colonies surviving in Hertfordshire — the other being at Berkhamsted Castle Moat.
 This is a conservation story of national significance, told through a pond in a Hertfordshire village.

 With the right support, this site could host curriculum-grounded educational resources for local primary schools, professional-quality video documentation of breeding behaviour, and a permanent record of one of Hertfordshire’s most remarkable wildlife success stories.